 There are important Do’s & Dont’s that you need to know if you want to report it to the Gardai:

 What happens if I want to report to the Gardai?

 The decision to report can be very difficult.
-The counsellor will explain to you what the procedure is.
-She can also accompany you to the Garda Station for support if you wish to make a statement.
+The centre will explain to you what the procedure is.
+Garda accompaniment is available on request.